Curriculum Guide

 Math Circles are places where students and teachers get to engage with mathematically deep thinking presented in unique ways that encourage hands-on discovery.

-Students in the MS Theatre Technology elective will receive an introduction to sound, lighting, audio visual equipment and design for the stage.
+Students in the MS Performance Technology elective will receive an introduction to elements of theatre that enhance performance.

 During this year-long elective, Grades 7 & 8 will delve deeper into drawing, painting, sculpting and designing.